Josh Lowe

-Joshua Edward Lowe (/loʊ/ LOH-'; born February 2, 1998) is an American professional baseball outfielder for the Tampa Bay Rays of Major League Baseball (MLB).
-He made his MLB debut in 2021.
+Joshua Edward Lowe (/loʊ/ LOH-'; born February 2, 1998) is an American professional baseball outfielder for the Los Angeles Angels of Major League Baseball (MLB).
+He has previously played in MLB for the Tampa Bay Rays, with whom he made his MLB debut in 2021.

 Amateur career

 Lowe attended Pope High School in Marietta, Georgia.
 He played third base and was a pitcher.
 As a senior, he was the Gatorade Baseball Player of the Year for Georgia after hitting .391 with 11 home runs and 39 runs batted in (RBIs).
 He committed to play college baseball for the Florida State Seminoles.